-The Accelerated Dual-Degree BS in Health Science Studies/Master of Social Work program is designed for students entering the School of Health Sciences who have interest in health care and want to pursue a career in the field of social work.
-Upon admission, students choosing this option are assigned to academic advisers who will assist them in designing a customized program to meet their career goals.
+The Accelerated Dual-Degree BS in Health Science Studies/Master of Social Work (3+2) program is designed for students entering the School of Health Sciences who have an interest in health care and want to pursue a career in the field of social work.
+Upon admission, students choosing this 3+2 program are assigned to academic advisers who will assist them in designing a customized program to meet their career goals.

 First-year students are automatically enrolled in a career exploration course to help them increase the breadth and depth of their professional interests.
 A strong emphasis on individualized academic advising is at the core of this program.
 The student-adviser relationship provides opportunity and support for each student, while pursuing their goals within the Quinnipiac University educational experience.

-Through this accelerated dual-degree program, you‘ll complete both your bachelor's degree and your Master of Social Work in just 5 years.
+Through this Accelerated Dual-Degree BS/MSW (3+2) program, you will complete both your bachelor's degree and your Master of Social Work in just 5 years.

 A total of 120 credits is required for completion of the BS in Health Science Studies.

 |HSC 221||Introduction to Health Care||2|

 |General Biology I

 and General Chemistry I Lab

 |Fundamentals of General, Organic and Biological Chemistry I